ArnaudBuchholz/ui5-test-runner/README.md

 | covReportDir | `'coverage'` | Where to put the coverage report files *(relative to `cwd`)* |
 | covReporters | `'lcov,cobertura'` | Comma separated list of reporters to use |

+## Building a custom browser instantiation command

+* You may follow the pattern being used by [`chromium.js`](https://github.com/ArnaudBuchholz/ui5-test-runner/blob/main/defaults/chromium.js)
+* It is **mandatory** to ensure that the child process explicitly exits at some point *(see this [thread](https://github.com/nodejs/node-v0.x-archive/issues/2605) explaining the fork behavior with Node.js)*

 ## License
 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2FArnaudBuchholz%2Fui5-test-runner.svg?type=large)](https://app.fossa.com/projects/git%2Bgithub.com%2FArnaudBuchholz%2Fui5-test-runner?ref=badge_large)